-History - Assistant Professor.
-Dr. Pavlakis received his Ph.D. from the University at Buffalo (State University of New York at Buffalo), completing fields in Modern European History, Modern British History, and Atlantic History, with additional special attention to colonial and post-colonial Africa.
+Dr. Pavlakis received his Ph.D. from the University at Buffalo (State University of New York at Buffalo), completing fields in Modern European History, Modern British History, and Atlantic History, with additional work in the Atlantic Slave Trade, and colonial Africa.
 His research focuses on the how European humanitarianism dealt with colonial rule, especially as it pertained to Africa.
-His dissertation provides the basis of a forthcoming book on the Congo Reform Movement in Britain and beyond (Ashgate, expected publication 2015).
 With an undergraduate degree in History and Economics from Harvard and a previous career in banking, he is a resource for students interested in exploring how to use a history major in a corporate career.

 Fields: Modern European History, Modern African History.